 Place your cut bagels into a greased 9 by 13 pan and pour a bottle of dark beer over all of the bread.
 Stir it to make sure all the bread gets coated.
-Let soak for about 1 hour.
+Let it soak for about 1 hour (if you are using traditional bread you can go with only 30 minutes.
+Bagels are much heavier and require more time)

 - dark beers work best because of their rich flavor.